simonjwright/building-gcc-macos-native/README.md

 ## Notes ##

 *XML/Ada* requires *gprbuild*.
 In order to have built GCC, you must have had a compatible GNAT on your `PATH` already.
-Assuming that that GNAT contains a *gprbuild*, that should do (The GCC 8.1.0 *XML/Ada* built OK with the GCC 7.1.0 *gprbuild*).
+Assuming that that GNAT contains a *gprbuild*, that should do (for example, the GCC 8.1.0 *XML/Ada* built OK with the GCC 7.1.0 *gprbuild*).
 If not, check out `bootstrap.sh` in the *gprbuild* sources.